GOUST3D/GSnap/README.md

 Known Quirks
 ----
-+ Some actions like deleting locators will take an additional undo press
++ Undoing some actions, like deleting locators from the UI will take an additional undo press.